d3vilh/raspberry-gateway/README.md

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_New_Client_download.png" alt="download OVPN" width="350" border="1" />

+If you use NAT and different port for all the external connections on your network router, you may need to change server port in .OVPN file.
+For that, just open it in any text editor (emax?) and update `1194` port with the desired one in this line: `remote 178.248.232.12 1194 udp`.

+Install [Official OpenVPN client](https://openvpn.net/vpn-client/) to your client device.

-Deliver .OVPN file to the client devilce, open it in the [Official OpenVPN client](https://openvpn.net/vpn-client/) and connect with new profile to enjoy your free VPN:
+Deliver .OVPN profile to the client device and import it as a FILE, then connect with new profile to enjoy your free VPN:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_Palm_import.png" alt="PalmTX Import" width="350" border="1" /> <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_Palm_connected.png" alt="PalmTX Connected" width="350" border="1" />

-### Alternative CLI way to generate .ovpn files
+### Alternative CLI way to generate .OVPN profiles

 Execute following command.
 Password as second argument is optional:
 ```shell